k3ny-dg/advise-it/README.md

 ## About The Project

 A tool to be used by advisors to create course plan for students.
 When a new plan is created, a unique token is generated for that student.
-This token can be used to access the plan at a later time. *Accessing plan with token is not working at this time*.
+This token can be used to access the plan at a later time with a token that can be added to the path of the url.

 When the plan is "saved" it will save in the database with under the token as a unique id.